startup-funding

 • To attract and promote more PPP’s in social and economic infrastructure, thereby making essential projects viable.

-• Building new hospitals and schools generate more job opportunities, especially in remote areas.
+• Building new hospitals and schools generates more job opportunities, especially in remote areas.

 • The new scheme will be beneficial to the public as it helps develop the country’s infrastructure.